 Badminton is an aerobic and anaerobic sport – it’s one of those great sports that demands strength and endurance.
 Which means that if you play badminton at a good intensity, you’re going to get a full body workout.

-A study published in the Journal of Applied Science in 2013 found that “the taller the individual, the lower the gross metabolic rates.”
+A study published in the European Journal of Clinical Nutrition in 1998 found that the taller the individual, the lower the gross metabolic rates.
 In other words, with all other factors being equal, shorter people burn more calories than taller people.

-The more you weigh, the more calories you burn when exercising – because your body has to use more energy and work harder to move itself.
-The more you weigh, the harder you’ll have to work to do any activity and thus you’ll burn more calories while playing badminton.
+The more you weigh, the more calories you burn when exercising, because your body has to use more energy and work harder to move itself.
+The more you weigh, the harder you’ll have to work to do any activity and thus you burn more calories while playing badminton.

 As you grow older, you lose muscle tissue and organ activity decreases – younger people burn more calories!
 The older you grow, the harder you’ll have to play badminton to burn the equivalent number of calories.